"A classic is something that everybody wants to have read and nobody wants to read." - Mark Twain

-We would like to introduce you to Theo the Art Dog, who will serve as your guide to look at the role that dogs have played throughout the history of art.
+We would like to introduce you to Theo the Art Dog (seen here in his puppy days), who will serve as your guide to look at the role that dogs have played throughout the history of art.

 Theo was named after another "Theo" who was involved in the arts: Theo Van Gogh, brother to the one and only Vincent Van Gogh.
 Theo Van Gogh (1857 – 1891) was an art dealer who worked at galleries in the Netherlands, Brussels, London and Paris.
 Theo the Art Dog is a connoisseur who spends his time in New Jersey, not far from the art-filled city of New York.